ComposableFi/composable/code/xcvm/cosmwasm/contracts/interpreter/README.md

 Owner can `cancel` lock of funds, and get unlocked funds after `16` blocks.
 Owner can `remove` lock, but will loose `0.5%` of locked funds to `gov` account.
 Configurable by `gov` account, cannnot be configured by `owner`.
+Allows to set future (16 blocks from now) `auto unlock` block number during lock creation or update.
+At that block funds unlocked.

 ## Delegate